thiagokokada/routers-fw/README.md

-# Xiaomi Mi Router 3G Firmwares
+# Routers firmware dumps

-This repository is just a dump of my personal firmwares for Xiaomi Mi Router 3G.
+This repository is just a dump of my personal firmwares for my routers, mostly running OpenWrt, but also including some misc tools.

 Check the sub-directories' `README.md` files for more information.